ViviereMori/ViviereMori/README.md

 - 🌱 **ROOTED** — custom Shopify theme built from scratch for a live brand
 - 🧪 Minimalist UI builds & scalable full-stack designs
 - 📚 Finished CompTIA **Security+** and **Network+** COURSES / Skilled in Cybersecurity and Network troubleshooting and Administration
+- Determined to learn more about AI engineering

 Let's connect & create something dope.